 Every time you sling your handbag over your shoulder, you could be sabotaging your posture; the heavier your bag is, the more weight you’re applying to one side of your body.
 If you must carry a heavy load, then a backpack is the optimum choice, or decant into two bags and carry one either side of your body.

 Make sure you stand up from your desk or seat every 20 minutes even if it is just to get a glass of water, stretch or walk around – this will help you limber up and prevent slouching.
-When we sit for long periods we apply more compression to our spine and our shoulders can become rounded.
+When we sit for long periods we apply more compression to our spine and our shoulders can easily become rounded – often without us even noticing.
 Try setting a reminder on your phone.

 Release your hip flexors